 Traditionally, such systems have helped operators quickly pinpoint where product is stored so it can be shipped or moved to the picking area when appropriate.
 Now, under FSMA, warehouse operators will need more detailed information.

-The most powerful systems – called Tier 1 – will provide that information.
+The most powerful systems – called Tier-one – will provide that information.
 They are the most functionally robust and have embedded algorithms that can find ways to maximize productivity and the movement of product in and out of the warehouse.

-Once products leave the warehouse, a Tier 1 WMS can allow operators to trace when the product was shipped and, in most cases, find the location where it was shipped.
+Once products leave the warehouse, a Tier-One WMS can allow operators to trace when the product was shipped and, in most cases, find the location where it was shipped.

 Companies looking to upgrade their WMS should allow adequate time for implementation.
 “These are complicated systems, so they do have a pretty long lead time,” McKenna says.
-“The implementation of a tier 1 WMS requires significant planning and resources.”
+“The implementation of a tier-one WMS requires significant planning and resources.”

 That lead time does vary based on the user’s current WMS.
 “For the systems to work, they need electronic data feeds and integration with the customers’ ordering systems and [enterprise resource planning],” McKenna says “It takes too long on a daily basis to enter data manually.”